evvvvil/urptransitionshaders-docs/README.md

 5. If you are casting shadows then you should also change "Shadow scale" and "Shadow offset" separately from "Scale" and "Offset" above.
 That's because the shadow values will most likely have to be a bit different depending on your "Shadow cut off", whether you have transparency and other factors.
 Start with the shadow scale and offset same as the scale / position offset values above and tinker with the values until you're happy the shadow transition animation matches your mesh transition animation.

 6. Add the provided script "URPTransitionGroup" as a component to the mesh that has your new transition material.
 You can also add the script to a parent of multiple meshes which have transition materials.
-This will create a URPTransitionGRoup, ready to be faded in / out.
+This will create a URPTransitionGroup, ready to be faded in / out.

 7. Once you have created a URPTransitonGroup, write your own logic to transition/fade in or out your meshes by calling URPTransitonGroup's transition functions "FadeIn(float duration)" or "FadeOut(float duration)".